 Most of you don’t need to read this section, as it’s already clear why you would use a Branch Universal Link.
 Here’s a simple diagram.

 With Branch, you get all the basic routing of a Universal Link plus the deferred deep linking and install attribution for the new user acquisition flow.
-That’s why Branch is your go to tool for mobile app growth.
+That’s why Branch is your go-to tool for mobile app growth.
 Read our guide for setting up Universal Links or view our Universal Links best practices for more information.

 And of course, if you don’t have a website for your app already, Branch will host your apple-app-site-association file for you and give you Universal Link technology with the check of a box.
+Learn more by requesting a Branch demo.